-higher the setting of this parameter, the larger priority is given to multicast traffic over unicast.
-In order to asses the impact of this parameter, Fig. 10 shows the throughput of a multicast and a unicast station for the two Block Ack mechanisms (Immediate and Delayed) with $N{rx}=N_u=10$ .
-We observe from the figure that (i) this parameter serves to set the level of priority for unicast and multicast, in particular for the Immediate scheme, and (ii) the sum of the unicast and multicast throughputs increases slightly with this parameter, e.g., from 13.5 Mbps with a burst size of 2, to 17.7 Mbps with a burst size of 10 (GCR I.BlockAck).
-These results suggest that a closer analysis to derive the optimal setting of this parameter may be worth.
+The configuration of the TXOPlimit parameter is critical for the performance of the Block Ack schemes.
+Indeed, the higher the setting of this parameter, the larger priority is given to multicast traffic over unicast.
+To assess the impact of this parameter, Fig. 10 shows the throughput of a multicast and a unicast STA for the two Block Ack mechanisms (Immediate and Delayed) with $N{\rm rx} = N_u = 10$.
+We observe from the figure that: 1) this parameter serves to set the level of priority for unicast and multicast, in particular for the Immediate scheme; and 2) the sum of the unicast and multicast throughputs increases slightly with this parameter, e.g., from 13.5 Mb/s with a burst size of 2 to 17.7 Mb/s with a burst size of 10 (GCR I.BlockAck).
+These results suggest that a closer analysis to derive the optimal setting of this parameter may be worthwhile.

-F. RTS/CTS access mechanism
+F. RTS/CTS Access Mechanism

 The standard mentions RTS/CTS as a possible protective mechanism for the GCR service (i.e., UR and Block Ack).
-In order to evaluate the performance resulting from using these access mechanisms, Fig. 11 shows two subplots with the multicast reliability (top) and throughput (bottom) for these schemes, when $N{rx}=10$ and $N_u \in \{1,\ldots,30\}$ .
-We observe from the figure that, as compared to the basic access mechanisms nism, reliability is maximized for UR as a result of avoiding the collision of video frames (the performance of Block Ack is kept at 100%).
-The price to pay for this improvement is a slightly decrease of throughput, due to the longer frame exchange required for successful transmissions.
-Other than that, the trends observed for the different mechanisms in the previous subsections do not change significantly.
-Results for a varying $N{rx}$ (not reported here for space reasons), lead to a similar conclusions.
+To evaluate the performance resulting from using these access mechanisms, Fig. 11 shows two subplots with the multicast reliability (top) and throughput (bottom) for these schemes, when $N{\rm rx} = 10$ and $N_u \in \{1, \ldots, 30\}$.
+We observe from the

+10It is worth noting that, for the BlockAck schemes, reliability may be lower for a less conservative choice of the MSDU lifetime.

-Fig. 10: Impact of the Burst Size on unicast and multicast throughput with GCR Block Ack schemes.
+Fig. 10.
+Impact of the burst size on unicast and multicast throughput with GCR Block Ack schemes.

-Fig. 11: Performance of GCR schemes with RTS/CTS.
+Fig. 11.
+Performance of GCR schemes with RTS/CTS.